Illustration: Katarina Lernmark

 Sarah Sjöström – ‘Miss Butterfly’

-Five-time World Champion and two-time Olympic swimmer, Sarah Sjöström is focused on speed.
+Five-time World Champion and multiple world record holder, Sarah Sjöström is focused on speed.
 She is one of the fastest freestyle and butterfly swimmers in the world.
 While a major contender in backstroke and freestyle racing, Sjöström is most known for her butterfly.
-In 2016, ‘Miss Butterfly’ is preparing for her third Olympics in Rio, Brazil.
+At the 2016 Olympics in Rio de Janeiro, Brazil, ‘Miss Butterfly’ won the gold medal in the 100 meter butterfly, while setting a new world record.

-‘The competition will be tough, but I’ll try to swim my fastest time ever,’ she tells Swedish daily Expressen.
+‘The competition will be tough, but I’ll try to swim my fastest time ever,’ she told Swedish daily Expressen before the Olympics.
+Well, she sure did.

 Sjöström won her first international gold medal in the 100 metre butterfly in 2008 and broke the Swedish national records at the European Championships at the age of 14.
 Winning numerous honours, championships and awards, she earned the title of Best Female Swimmer in 2008, 2012, 2013 and 2014.